THE LIGHT PROGRAM

-The Light Program does not offer treatment for the following populations:
+The Light Program is unable to effectively offer treatment for the following populations:

 What if a client is in a wheel chair or cannot climb stairs?

-Many of the office facilities are equipped with an elevator or are wheel chair accessible.
-If a program normally meets somewhere that is not wheel chair accessible and a patient/client who requires such accessibility is admitted to the program, the Primary Therapist will arrange to have the group meet in an office that is accessible.
-If an arrangement cannot be made, the patient/client will be referred to the nearest and most appropriate treatment program available.
+Many of our office facilities are equipped with an elevator or are wheel chair accessible.
+If a program normally meets somewhere that is not wheel chair accessible and a client who requires such accessibility is admitted to the program, the Primary Therapist will arrange to have the group meet in an office that is accessible.
+If an arrangement at that site cannot be made, the client will be referred to the nearest Light Program or another more appropriate functional treatment program available.